Biography in English 🇺🇸

 Hailed by the New York Times for her, “agile coloratura and shimmering sound”, Italian-American soprano JESSICA ROSE CAMBIO is thrilling audiences and critics alike with her, “full-bodied Italianate soprano” (WQXR New York) and “depth, oozing sex appeal, sudden and disarming flashes of vulnerability, impressive development of the pathos of the character throughout, powerful soprano in top form vocally and largely at ease at the top and with something spicy in the colour of the voice that makes her genuinely exciting to hear” (Bachtrack London).

-Ms. Cambio’s 2021-2022 season has thus far included a debut as Agnès Sorel in Tchaikovsky's Орлеанская дева (The Maid of Orléans) in the Domstufen Festspiele Erfurt, a reprise as both the title role in Puccini's Manon Lescaut and a jump in as Violetta Valéry in Verdi’s La Traviata, role debuts as Giulietta in Offenbach's The Tales of Hoffmann, Rosalinde in Strauss' Die Fledermaus, and the title role in Verdi's Luisa Miller with Theater Erfurt, in addition to jumping in last minute as Mimì in Puccini's La Bohème with Staatstheater Meiningen and Lucia in Donizetti’s Lucia di Lammermoor with Theater Osnabrück.
-Upcoming engagements also include a Gala Konzert with the St. Galler Festspiele in Switzerland this Summer.
+During her 2021-2022 season she performed eight roles including a debut as Agnès Sorel in Tchaikovsky's Орлеанская дева (The Maid of Orléans) in the Domstufen Festspiele Erfurt, a reprise as both the title role in Puccini's Manon Lescaut and a jump in as Violetta Valéry in Verdi’s La Traviata, role debuts as Giulietta in Offenbach's The Tales of Hoffmann, Rosalinde in Strauss' Die Fledermaus, and the title role in Verdi's Luisa Miller with Theater Erfurt, in addition to jumping in last minute as Mimì in Puccini's La Bohème with Staatstheater Meiningen and Lucia in Donizetti’s Lucia di Lammermoor with Theater Osnabrück as well as a Gala Konzert with the St. Galler Festspiele in Switzerland.

 Previous engagements include a role and house debut as Manon in Manon Lescaut with Oper Frankfurt, Alice Ford in Falstaff with Theater Osnabrück, a debut as Liù in Turandot with Tulsa Opera, and over 50 performances of Mimì in La Bohème with Semperoper Dresden, in Francesca Zambello's production at Royal Albert Hall, in the theaters of Como, Brescia, Pavia, Cremona, Knoxville, Sarasota, in concert with the Los Angeles Philharmonic, and on tour throughout Europe and Asia.